 President

-BSc, MD, CCFP, FRACGP, FRACS, FAOrthA, FSAScot
+BSc, MD, MHA, FRACGP, FRACS, FAOrthA, FRCSEd, FSAScot

 Ian is highly involved in the Scottish Australian community including the Melbourne Highland Games & Celtic Festival, Melbourne Scots, Robert Burns Club of Melbourne, Scots of Victoria, and the Scottish Australian Heritage Council.